xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 Before running or sharing a scenario:

 1. Validate the scenario package.
-2. Confirm that all referenced plans, actors, bundles and wake-up references resolve.
+2. Confirm that all referenced plans, actors, bundles and wake-up references resolve, including internal source contracts and external RPC addresses.
 3. Export the scenario package if another user should run the same flow.
 4. Run the scenario from the Run panel.